bugzilla/bugzilla.github.io/contributing/funding.md

 spend all money raised on the needs of the project, and not make a profit on it.
 However, since we are not a charity, your donations will not be tax deductible.
 The Bugzilla trademarks are used under license from the Mozilla Foundation.
-ZBC is not affiliated with the Mozilla Foundation.</p>
+ZBC is not affiliated with or owned by the Mozilla Foundation.</p>